The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/guatemala-city-guatemala-blvd-liberacion-6-31-zona-9.md

 ## History

-This location is relocated from its previous {{< wiki-link "Guatemala City, Guatemala (Ave La Reforma 7-62, Zona 9)" >}} location in 1996, taking various assets such as art, games, and the 3-Stage.
+This location is relocated from its previous [Guatemala City, Guatemala (Ave La Reforma 7-62, Zona 9)] location in 1996, taking various assets such as art, games, and the 3-Stage.
 Although this location was remodeled at some point, it was a very minor remodel, it only changed the exterior into a standardized look and only painted select walls purple with two pieces of Avenger Chuck E. artwork being provided.
 This also meant the absence of wall details being added on and the continued use of booths and lighting used since opening.
 In 2013 Zona 9's showroom was repainted for a short period of time to red and green before being repainted white as it was before.

 ### 2010 Downsizing